I diagnose with care. You and I plan your dentistry. Maintaining biology, Improving aesthetics, comfort and function. Improving your quality of life.

 Prosthodontists are best used when you require missing teeth and connected tissue to be replaced and want it done by a board-registered specialist, all in one place.

-As a prosthodontist I can help you with many issues you may have, but here are a few common areas:
+As a prosthodontist specialist I can help you with many issues you may have, but here are a few common areas:

-This is not to say that general dentists cannot assist in some of these areas, however, depending on the complexity of your case you may want to see me for many of the same reasons you see any specialist – I have specialist knowledge and skill that goes beyond a general practitioner who has to have a much broader interest of practice.
+This is not to say that general dentists cannot assist in some of these areas, however, depending on the complexity of your case you may want to see me for many of the same reasons you see any specialist dentist– I have specialist dentist knowledge and skill that goes beyond a general practitioner who has to have a much broader interest of practice.

 The second advantage is that I will have access to all the necessary equipment.
 With every patient requiring something different, it is difficult for a general dentist to own and operate all the different equipment needed to treat your case.